 A trial court concluded that the election commission’s decision to not register one of the plaintiffs because he did “not provide evidence that he paid outstanding court costs, restitution, and/or child support” was allowed.
 The plaintiffs appealed the decision to the Tennessee Court of Appeals, which affirmed the decision.
 The plaintiffs then appealed to the Tennessee Supreme Court.
-The Tennessee Supreme Court heard oral arguments on Oct.
-5.
+The Tennessee Supreme Court held oral argument on Oct.
+5, 2022.

 On June 29, 2023, the Tennessee Supreme Court affirmed the decision of the Tennessee Court of Appeals.The court held that even if an individual with an out-of-state felony conviction had their rights restored by the state in which they originally committed a felony — but only regained their rights after they moved to Tennessee — they cannot be re-enfranchised in Tennessee unless they “provide evidence” demonstrating that they do not owe court fees, restitution or child support.